elhadjjalloh/Project1_Demo_Site/README.md

 Project1_Demo_Site
 ==================
-$ This site is just for testing purpose
+$ This site is just for testing purpose.

-$ Please feel free to provide suggestions or comments.
+Please feel free to provide suggestions or comments.